madphysicist/scikit-guess/doc/appendices/reei/supplement.rst

    p2 = y

+.. _weibull-mat:

 Weibull CDF
 -----------

 Algorithm originally presented in :ref:`reei2-sec3` and summarized :ref:`here <reei2-sec3-alg>`.

-This is just a transposed and transformed version of the :ref:`Exponential` case.
+This is just a transposed and transformed version of the :ref:`exp-mat` case.
 The input :math:`x` and :math:`y` are first swapped, and then the new :math:`x` values are transformed according to :eq:`weibull-cdf-subst`.
-In numpy
+In numpy terms:
-terms:

 .. code-block:: python

    x, y = np.log(-np.log(1.0 - y)), x

+.. _sin-nomega-mat:

 Sinusoid with Known Frequency
 -----------------------------